-Before you bet, check our guide to golf betting in Canada below with everything you need to know from how to download and register for an account with a new sportsbook app to all the different ways you can bet on your favourite golfers.
+Before you bet, check our guide to golf betting in Canada with everything from how to download and register for an account with a new sportsbook app to live golf odds to all the different ways to bet on your favourite golfers.

 There are 50 different events (give or take) on the PGA Tour calendar every year, including four majors.
 You’re free to bet on all your favourite golfers in each weekly PGA Tour stop all season long.
 Plus, with the LPGA, European Tour, and charity events like The Match going off too, the golf world provides you even more unique betting opportunities all the time.